MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 ## Incorporating third party information

-Using Copilot Connectors, organizations can bring organizational data or content from external sources into Microsoft Graph, where it is then brought into semantic index.
+Using Copilot Connectors, organizations can bring organizational data or content from external sources into Microsoft Graph, where it's then brought into semantic index.
 Microsoft indexes all your Graph connectors data while maintaining access controls for content.
 This expands the types of content sources that are searchable in your Microsoft 365 productivity apps and the broader Microsoft ecosystem, and works best when connector content is text rich.
 The third-party data can be hosted on-premises or in the public or private clouds, and this information is consumed by the Microsoft Graph, which can be ingested into the semantic index to help provide your organization with all the context across Microsoft 365 and your organization’s third party content.
 Learn more about graph connector licensing requirements for Microsoft 365 Enterprise and Copilot for Microsoft 365 at [License requirements and pricing](licensing.md).

 ## Privacy, compliance, and security